gouniverse/apidoc/README.md

 ## License

 This project is licensed under the GNU General Public License version 3 (GPL-3.0).
 You can find a copy of the license at https://www.gnu.org/licenses/gpl-3.0.en.html

 For commercial use, please use my [contact page](https://lesichkov.co.uk/contact) to obtain a commercial license.

 ## Introduction

-The Api Doc project helps building a documentation from
+The Api Doc project helps to build and serve documentation using Go.

+No external dependencies are required (npm, yarn, etc).

 ## Features